 In Monster Hunter International any person bitten by a vampire will rise as one after death.
 Baby vampires are mostly mindless blood-seeking monsters (though it depends on the creator's strength).
 Very fast and strong with a Healing Factor, but body is no more durable than human.
 By drinking blood vampire gradualy grows in strength, self-awareness and powers.
 It gains Mind Reading, Hypnosis and ability to create Wights.
 After drinking A LOT of blood (usually takes centuries) vampire may reach Master Vampire status.

 Stake through the heart will paralyze.
 Suficiently powerful faith can turn away even a Master Vampire.
 Killing requires decapitation (or atomization through high explosives).

-The Caster Chronicles: A Blood Incubus is basically the same thing as a vampire.
+In The Caster Chronicles, a Blood Incubus is basically the same thing as a vampire.
 A normal Incubus is similar, but it feeds off dreams and emotions instead of blood.
-The second book is very unclear about what a Succubus is, aside from being a female Incubus.
+Beautiful Darkness is very unclear about what a Succubus is, aside from being a female Incubus.